 Gone are the days when a good firewall along with anti-malware and anti-spam software were enough to keep your corporate computer network reasonably secure.
-The rapidly increasing sophistication and proliferation of cybercrime activity has elevated the threat to your network and data security to epidemic levels, with small organizations being targeted as often as large ones.
+The rapidly increasing sophistication and proliferation of cybercrime activity has elevated the threat to your network and data security to alarming levels, with small organizations being targeted as often as large ones.

 - business disruption